....................![]() |

 |

-(It ain't just a trashy Mississippi thing) Click here for photos and how-to _______________________________________ FELDER'S FRONT BACKYARD
+_______________________________________ (It ain't just a trashy Mississippi thing) Click here for photos and how-to _______________________________________ FELDER'S FRONT BACKYARD

-Rusty and I live in a one-room cabin behind my family home, which suits us fine.
+Rusty and I live in a one-room cabin behind my "regular" home (which is rented to some medical students), which suits us fine.
 The garden is tiny, but includes many dozens of different plants and garden art.
-There is a flagstone and raised wooden walk all the way around for better enjoyment in all weather. ________________________________________ ELEMENTS OF A SOUTHERN COTTAGE GARDEN
+There is a flagstone and raised wooden walk all the way around for better enjoyment in all weather.
+Here're some shots of my new kitchen addition, which I call the Cornbread Chapel (Praise heaven and pass the butter!)

 ___________________________________________________________________________________________________________________________________